Sunworks (SUNW) vs. Its Competitors Head-To-Head Comparison

 |2.37

-Sunworks currently has a consensus price target of $2.67, suggesting a potential upside of 164.03%.
-As a group, “ENERGY-ALT SRCS” companies have a potential upside of 15.89%.
-Given Sunworks’ stronger consensus rating and higher possible upside, equities analysts clearly believe Sunworks is more favorable than its peers.
+Sunworks currently has a consensus price target of $2.67, indicating a potential upside of 180.70%.
+As a group, “ENERGY-ALT SRCS” companies have a potential upside of 17.07%.
+Given Sunworks’ stronger consensus rating and higher possible upside, equities research analysts clearly believe Sunworks is more favorable than its peers.

 Institutional and Insider Ownership

 7.2% of Sunworks shares are held by institutional investors.
 Comparatively, 42.7% of shares of all “ENERGY-ALT SRCS” companies are held by institutional investors.
-17.4% of Sunworks shares are held by insiders.
-Comparatively, 11.3% of shares of all “ENERGY-ALT SRCS” companies are held by insiders.
-Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a stock is poised for long-term growth.
+17.4% of Sunworks shares are held by company insiders.
+Comparatively, 11.5% of shares of all “ENERGY-ALT SRCS” companies are held by company insiders.
+Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a company is poised for long-term growth.

 Summary